AndreaOrlando23/TD-challenges/python/caesar-cipher-challenge/crack-caesar-cipher-OOP/README.md

 The scope of this program is to find a way for decrypting every secred messages passed as file, by using input from the user on CLI.

+The strategy of this implementation is based on this [criteria](https://en.wikipedia.org/wiki/Letter_frequency).

 The program is built using OOP approach.

 # Classes and methods of crack_caesar_cipher package